-- Properties that control how the apps are deployed to the target platform and that use a
+- Deployer Properties: These properties control how the apps are deployed to the target platform and that use a

-- Properties that control or override how the application behave and that are set during stream creation are referred to as application properties.
+- Application Properties: These propeties control or override how the application behaves and are set during stream creation.

 You need to pick a defined platform configuration where each platform type (

 kubernetes) has a different set of possible deployment properties.
 Every platform has a set of generic properties for